 It’s almost a rite of passage for the best professional sports teams to have a day out paintballing together.
 We’ve seen Premier League football clubs as well as rugby players and the England Cricket Team alongside one another posing for pictures in their camouflage jumpsuits.
 But these trips are often requested by the teams’ management and coaching staff.
-Team building isn’t unique to the world of sport but top sports stars seem to head for the paintball range far more often than most.
+Team building isn’t unique to the world of sport but top sports stars seem to head for the paintball range far more often than most, since there is a lot of equipment to play now a days you can even get professional guns as the Tippmann x7 phenom, which offer a great performance for this game.
 Here are some of the major reasons why.

 This is the key thing for a lot of managers.
 There is an almost military-style togetherness that can be found by taking part in an extreme sport such as paintballing together.
 Getting stuck into the mud and cooperating to reach a shared goal is just the right attitude to have if you’re at a top sports team.
 It’s easy to see why so many managers encourage this kind of thing.
 One such example is the Wolverhampton Wanderers boss Nuno Espirito Santo who has always encouraged his players to go paintballing together.
 It doesn’t matter whether they’ve been paintballing before or not.

 “We used to go paintballing and zipwiring as a squad,” recalls Hassan ‘Kouka’ Ahmed who played under Santo at the Portuguese side Rio Ave.

 “It was a little bit risky but it was fun and brought the group together.
 After matches and training, the squad would spend time together and this was something he thought was important – he wants everyone to be united and sometimes he does different things to create a good atmosphere.”